 When comparing the college degrees in order from lowest to highest, doctorates are the most expensive.
 According to the latest data published by Education Data, a doctorate costs on average $114,300.
 The average cost is higher for some fields like Psychology ($132,200) and Education ($111,900).
 That said, some programs might offer financial aid in the form of fellowships and assistantships or work within the academic department.

 The requirements for getting a doctorate vary from program to program.
 Usually, the research-based doctorate programs require specific coursework, whereas requirements for professional degree programs typically include fieldwork, residencies, or at least internships.
+It’s important to note that internships increase job offers by 16%.
 Often, the final step to a doctorate is a comprehensive research work or a dissertation thesis.

 How to Choose From the College Degree Levels